-Furman students have been actively engaged in the community with a helping hand.
+Students have been actively engaged with helping in the community.
 Especially in the 1930s under President Bennette Geer and since the 1970s with CESC/Heller Service Corps, those efforts have become some of the more visible identifiers of the institution.
 Yet, while Furman is good at sending "out," in the path of its mission heritage, it has not been as good about bringing the broader community into its everyday life.
-And in fact, the move of the campus to its suburban space can be seen, at least in part, to be a flight from the "problems" that the community brings-of crowding, of resource depletion, and of visible inequality.
-The university needs to reimagine what it means to live within the community, rather than sending its evangelists "out" to help.
+In fact, when John Plyler asked the Board of Trustees to move the institution to its suburban locale, he raised the issue of "evil forces, rampant in this country."
+61 The university needs to reimagine what it means to live within the community, rather than sending its evangelists "out" to help.
 If not for slavery and segregation, the institution would not be as removed from the minority experience of the region.
 Thus,

-1. WE RECOMMEND that the university President should review the current mission, vision, and values, as well as the motto, to determine alignment of the findings and recommendations of this report, and consider re-adopting the older motto of the institution (from the Greenville Woman's College): Palma Non Sine Pulvere.
-61
+1. WE RECOMMEND that the University President should review the current mission, vision, and values, as well as the motto, to determine alignment of the findings and recommendations of this report, and consider re-adopting the older motto of the institution (from the Greenville Woman's College): Palma Non Sine Pulvere.
+62